Posted: June 2, 2021

 Marine animals often mistake plastic bags for jellyfish.
 Researchers from the University of Queensland estimate that more than 50% of sea turtles have consumed plastic debris.
 The result is that more than 100,000 sea turtles die from plastic pollution each year.

 Ghost gear is abandoned or lost fishing equipment.
 Nets and other items can easily entangle marine life – like whales, dolphins and seals.
 This can injure marine animals or even cause them to drown.

-Every second 20,000 plastic bottles are purchased across the globe.
+Every minute around one million plastic bottles are purchased across the globe.
 While most plastic bottles are made from polyethylene terephthalate – a recyclable substance – the huge demand for plastic bottles globally means that it isn’t easy making sure that all plastic bottles are recycled.

 Of the 480 billion drinking bottles sold in 2016, only 7% were collected and reused.
-According to Euromonitor International’s global packaging trends report, during the year 2021 more than 580 billion plastic drinking bottles are expected to be manufactured and sold.
+According to Euromonitor International’s Global Trends in Packaging report, during the year 2021 more than 580 billion plastic drinking bottles are expected to be manufactured and sold.

 If you had to place all those bottles end to end, it would extend halfway to the sun.

 The best way to protect the oceans, wildlife, our health and the environment is to keep as much plastic as possible out of the waste stream.